Hidden Beaches: Mauritius

 A real hidden gem; as soon as I stepped through the doors I felt a million miles away from the rest of the world.
 20 Degrees South is a family run hotel with just 35 rooms.
 The service here is really personal and I immediately felt right at home.
-If you can tear yourself away from the peace and tranquillity, the hotel is really well located for getting out and exploring the local restaurants and bars in Grand Baie.
+If you can tear yourself away from the peace and tranquility, the hotel is really well located for getting out and exploring the local restaurants and bars in Grand Baie.
 Dining options at the hotel are flexible so you can swap your evening half board meal for lunch and enjoy dining out.

 Tailor-made itinerary ideas in Mauritius